Eddevinc/files2/wvd-in-a-day/05-Create-Application-Groups.md

 # Exercise 5: Create Application Groups

+Application Group is a logical grouping of applications installed on session hosts in the host pool.
+They are of two types:
+1. Remote App
+2. Desktop
+The default app group created for a new Windows Virtual Desktop host pool also publishes the full desktop.
+In addition, you can create one or more RemoteApp application groups for the host pool.

 ### **Task 1: Verify application group of type ‘Desktop’ is created by default**

+An application group of type ‘Desktop’ was created automatically while creating the Session Host in previous exercise.
+We will be verifying if that host pool is created automatically or not..

 1. In the search bar, search for ‘Windows Virtual Desktop” and you will see a resource that shows up in the same name.
 Click on it.